 After signing with the Memphis Tigers, he had a three-year contract for an estimated $4.8 million.
 In 2020, he was given a contract extension that would keep him in Memphis until 2025-26 seasons.
 About $12 million was paid to him throughout this deal.

 Although Penny Hardaway lacks the resources to build a foundation of his own, he is no stranger to giving back to the community.
 Athletes at East High School benefited from working with Desmond Merriweather Foundation while he was a trainer there.
 St. Jude’s Children Research Hospital noted that Penny was working with them in August to aid children battling cancer.

-This year’s estimated net worth and salary for Penny Hardaway are at $48.6 million (in 2022) and $2.4 million (in 2015).
-From his career as a professional basketball player, he earns the most money (NBA).
-Overall, $12 million was earned under the Memphis Tigers deal.
-In addition, he has made $20 million through a number of deals.
+This year’s estimated net worth and salary for Penny Hardaway are $48.6 million (in 2022) and $2.4 million (in 2015).
+He earns the most money as a professional basketball player (NBA).
+Overall, $12 million was achieved under the Memphis Tigers deal.
+In addition, he has made $20 million through several agreements.